 If you’re feeling tense all the time even on the little things, it can lead you to feel stressed chronically.
 It has a negative impact on your physical health like suppression of the immune system and being at a higher risk of contracting heart diseases.
 According to Andy Tix, Ph.D., “When we experience stress, our sympathetic nervous systems are activated.
 Our bodies direct stress hormones such as adrenaline to respond.
 Salivation decreases, perspiration increases, breathing quickens, heart rate accelerates, digestion slows, blood pressure increases, and immune system functioning lessens.”

 Not only that but it can also worsen your psychological state and maybe the reason why mental health illnesses like depression and anxiety will surface.
 It is indeed alarming.

 With the advancement of technology, you can now cope with your stress through your mobile phone and tablet, both on Android and Apple.
-All you have to do is subscribed to blog sites which can lead you to a peaceful mind and heart.
+All you have to do is subscribed to sites like BetterHelp, which can lead you to a peaceful mind and heart.
 And as Rick Hanson, Ph.D. said, “When you’re at peace – when you are engaged with life while also feeling relatively relaxed, calm, and safe – you are protected from stress, your immune system grows stronger, and you become more resilient.”